Jeff-Lawlis08/Nerd-Social/README.md

       - Will allow users to view other users' profile page
   - Special Features:
     - Users will be able to upload a profile picture
+- Minimum Viable Product:
+  - user login/registration
+  - search for games via giant bomb
+  - individual game page
+  - game data from giant bomb
+  - the reviews from backendless
+  - write, edit and delete a review